Personal Protective Equipment in Chemistry

 Applications

-PPE is used in a variety of settings, including:
+PPE is used in various settings:

 - Chemistry laboratories